EnnengYang/ennengyang.github.io/_pages/about.md

 # 🔥 News

+- 2024.12: Our papers about LLMs fine-tunning and sequential recommendation are accepted to AAAI 2025.
 - 2024.11: Our paper about recommendation unlearning is accepted to TOIS 2024.
 - 2024.11: Our survey paper about forgetting in deep learning is accepted to TPAMI 2024.
 - 2024.09: Our paper about continual learning is accepted to TPAMI 2024.